 Author: Claudia Thomason

 Take it from Lily’s Mommy, Parenting children is an 18 year adventure with peaks and valleys.
 Shopping need not always be a valley.
-When we talk about brave parents, we know that the bravest of parents are those shopping with kids.
-List making, shopping, finding the treasures on your list in the store – all […]
+When we talk about brave parents, we know that some of the bravest of parents are those shopping with kids.
+List making, shopping, finding the treasures on your list in the store […]

 The Annual Going-Back-to-School-chaos has hit.
 Part of my arsenal to calming the chaos is to look for the light moments…